Atomek61/htmllabel/README.md

 Example for "CSS" property: "i {color: red;} b {color: blue;}

+# Dependencies
+FrameViewer09

 # Copyright
 (c) 2024 Jan-Erich Schirrmacher, www.atomek.de

 # License
-Feel free to use it in private or commercial environment.
-No warrantee for anything.
+Feel free to use it in your private or commercial environment.
+No warranty for anything.
 Some things you are NOT allowed:
 - changing the copyright
 - claiming it as your work
 - selling it without giving me the whole money